vasylenko/devdosvid.blog/cv/cv.md

 :   Fond of History, Astronomy, and Physics.
 I wish to see Betelgeuse supernova explosion someday even though the expected explosion date is somewhere between today and 100k years. ☺️

 Traveling
 :   I like to explore new cities and countries, and I like trekking.
-After gettingn to the Annapurna base camp, I want to visit the base camp of Everest.
+I've been to the Annapurna base camp, and now I want to visit the base camp of Everest.

 ###### CV last updated: updatedate